Webblook/CurrencyPanel/README.md

 # CurrencyPanel

-The CurrencyPanel is designed to monitor the exchange rate of different currencies.
+The CurrencyPanel is designed to monitor the exchange rate of currencies.
 At the moment there is a possibility of comparison Euro with 168 currencies.
-Due to the free api there is the ability only to compare the euro with other currencies.
+Due to the free api there is the ability only to compare the Euro with other currencies.

 Thank you for all your support!

-## Version 1.0
+## Getting Started

- - Added new widgets
- - Added new currencies for comparison with the Euro
- - Added chart to all currencies

-##  At an early date

- - New charts
- - New widgets
- - Currency converter
- - Сomparison with all currencies
- - Users

-## Build Setup
+### Build Setup

 ``` bash
 # install dependencies